secorolab/FloorPlan-DSL/docs/v2-motivation.md

 > [!NOTE]
 > **Status: Paused**
 >
-> Initially each floor plan element had its own grammar, but this made the syntax cumbersome (see point below).
+> Initially each floor plan element had its own grammar, but this made the syntax cumbersome (see points below).
 > Most elements were moved back into a single file (`floorplan.tx`) until other parts of the refactoring are finished.

 Two options (not necessarily mutually exclusive):